A simple Honey Walnut Shrimp recipe of succulent battered shrimp fried to crispiness, then tossed in a sweet, creamy sauce and candied walnuts.

 *This post may contain affiliate links which helps bring you delicious recipes for free.

-I only learned about Honey Walnut Shrimp when I first came to the US as a college student years ago.
+I only learned about honey walnut shrimp when I first came to the US as a college student, years ago.
 It wasn’t something that you’d normally see in Chinese restaurants back in Malaysia.
 But the minute I had my first bite, I was hooked!

-There’s no wondering why it is a favorite of many.
 You’ve got succulent shrimp that’s been battered and fried to crispiness, then tossed in a sweet, tangy, savory sauce together with candied walnuts.
 A combination that is *immaculate*.

 And you only need 4 ingredients to achieve this delectable creamy sauce: mayonnaise, honey, lemon, and condensed milk.